 Clearing up the gender colour myth

-We have this cultural belief that pink is for girls and blue for boys which isn’t helped by manufacturers and marketers ingraining this belief into us by creating everything imaginable pink for baby girls and blue for baby boys.
+We have this cultural belief that pink is for girls and blue for boys which isn’t helped by manufacturers and marketers ingraining this belief into us, creating everything imaginable in pink and blue.

 So let’s clear something up.
 There is no such thing as gender colours.
 This is a myth – just clever marketing.
-And while we’re at it, there’s no such thing as gender neutral colours either.
+And while we’re at it, there’s no such thing as gender neutral colours or gender fluid colours either.

 Positive psychological traits of pink